nomilous/notice/spec/notice/capsule/README.md

 * Creates properties that cannot be modified further.
 * Sounds possibly paranoid, but applications grow, and their intricacy grows even faster...
 * Protection - may help prevent interesting mistakes.
-* Protection - "puts a condom over the new developer".
+* Protection - *puts a condom over the new developer.*

 ```coffee